arsh1991/Fat-Cat/Wiki/Arsh's Log.md

 ## WEEK 8:

+## November 13, 2017:
+Looked into the pending tasks and and overviewed all the required deliverables.
+Met everyone regarding seggration of the tasks for next week and see how to proceed further on the project.
+Started Testing the game and tries listing all the bugs and communicated to the team.

 ## November 14, 2017:
 Looked into game and listed all the bugs present in the game and communicated to everyone about the same.
 There are couple of bugs in timing , score and final score section.
 Asked everyone to work on one bug each and start pushing the fixes.
 Designed the classes to create a general healthy object and create a set of concrete healthy objects from it.

 ## November 16, 2017:
 Created model for healthy objects, created javascript objects for Chicken object and apple object.
-Completed the intyegration of the entities with the game and resolved all the errors. https://github.com/nguyensjsu/cmpe202-oceans11/blob/master/Design/Game%20Source%20Code/js/entities/coin.js
+Completed the integration of the entities with the game and resolved all the errors. https://github.com/nguyensjsu/cmpe202-oceans11/blob/master/Design/Game%20Source%20Code/js/entities/coin.js

+## November 17, 2017:
+Changed map with new healthy objects and rendered it on the game .
+Fixed the hanging screen bug in the game and chnaged the code accordingly.
+Adjusted the timing functioanlity of the game.
+Resolved all the screen command errors so that there is no issuw in any command.

+## November 18, 2017:
+Resolved the player state bug in the game which was carrying forward the player state in our game on restart.
+The game has now just one bug left which is timer getting fast on restart.
+Team meeting regarding the refinements of the project and creation of the deliverables.